jackVanish/flyknifeComics/about.md

     <dt>ORIGINAL APPEARANCE:</dt>
     <dd>*Artificial Intelligence Comix Double-Digest: SWORD ISSUE*</dd>
 </dl>

-<p class="about-biography">Artificial Intelligence from the future and sworn enemy of R.A.N.C.O.U.R, the CYBER-HALBERD REACTIVE INTELLIGENCE SYSTEM
-(CHRIS for short) was sent back in time from the year 777,777 to save the past and halt COMMANDER ZETA'S plans.
+Artificial Intelligence from the future and sworn enemy of R.A.N.C.O.U.R, the CYBER-HALBERD REACTIVE INTELLIGENCE SYSTEM (CHRIS for short) was sent back in time from the year 777,777 to save the past and halt COMMANDER ZETA'S plans.
 Existing in all computers simultaneously, CHRIS is never more than a doubleclick and a RAM-Swap away from delivering sweet read- only justice to COMMANDER ZETA'S Rogue Cryptograms.
-Fighting against ANCIENT_EVIL.EXE for a brighter, cleaner WEBZONE, CHRIS can typically be found at [chrisburnell.com](https://chrisburnell.com).</p>
+Fighting against ANCIENT_EVIL.EXE for a brighter, cleaner WEBZONE, CHRIS can typically be found at [chrisburnell.com](https://chrisburnell.com).

 <dl class="about-details">
     <dt>STRENGTH:</dt>
     <dd>777</dd>